-This is the fifth of a five part series or articles that explores the creative problem solving process.
+This is the fifth of a five-part series of articles that explores the creative problem-solving process.
 Each article builds on the next; taking you through a series of steps to help you solve any life or business challenge you face.
 Here are links to all articles within this series:

 - Define Your Problem

 - Investigate Your Problem

 As you read through these articles, it is highly recommended that you have a problem in mind that you can work with.
 This will help you to immediately put these ideas into practice.
 Only in this way will you gain optimal value from this process.

 Having worked through the previous four steps of this process, you should now have a plan of action in place that’s built around one key idea to help you solve your problem.
 This is, of course, a great start, but what now?
 What’s the next step?

 This next step is to Execute and then Master.